kingdavidch/blockchain-formative-2/question1/README.txt

    - Amount
    - Spent status

-2. The simulation includes two users (Alice and Bob) with initial balances:
+2. The simulation includes two users (King and Jack) with initial balances:
-   - Alice: 100.0 units
+   - King: 100.0 units
-   - Bob: 50.0 units
+   - Jack: 50.0 units

 3. The program demonstrates transactions between these users:
-   - Alice sends 30.0 units to Bob
+   - King sends 30.0 units to Jack
-   - Bob sends 20.0 units back to Alice
+   - Jack sends 20.0 units back to King

 4. For each transaction, the program:
    - Selects appropriate UTXOs to cover the transaction amount